Install and Run¶

 Manual specifications of compiler and environment variables¶

-The list of options of configure.py
+A list of available options for configure.py

 $ python ../configure.py --help

-The major options are as follows:
+The main options are as follows:

 Commandline switch | Detail |